Code of Conduct

 7. establishing a “stay away” agreement

-If the administrator or district designee believes that a reported incident may constitute criminal action, the District shall promptly notify the proper law enforcement agency and shall notify the Superintendent that such a report was made.
+If the administrator or district designee believes that a reported incident may constitute criminal action, the District will promptly notify the proper law enforcement agency and will notify the Superintendent that such a report was made.
 To the extent appropriate, the complainant will also be advised of other avenues to pursue their complaint, including contact information for state and federal authorities.

 Any party who is not satisfied with the outcome of the initial investigation may request a District-level investigation by submitting a written complaint to the Superintendent within 30 days.